Amy Duggar In ‘Marriage Boot Camp,’ Talks Being Abused By Male Relative

 — BINGBING Cocktail (@BINGBING_CKTAIL) January 28, 2017

 According to Amy Duggar, the abuse she endured at the hands of an as-yet-unknown male relative was not sexual in nature, but physical.
-Apparently an isolated incident, at least according to the Marriage Bootcamp teaser trailer, Amy Duggar says that the male relative grabbed her by the throat and pressed her up toward the ceiling while still choking her.
+Apparently an isolated incident, at least according to the Marriage Boot Camp teaser trailer, Amy Duggar says that the male relative grabbed her by the throat and pressed her up toward the ceiling while still choking her.

 According to Duggar, she was unprepared to make the admission of physical abuse while participating in the celebrity marriage counseling experience, but she’s glad she had the opportunity to hash it out.
 However, Amy Duggar has said that she wishes she hadn’t been in front of a rolling camera when she made the admission.